 This is a revamp of my Mallorcas recipe, which I first posted in January 2017.
-The recipe is still the same as before, I just updated the earlier ghastly pictures.
+The recipe now includes metric measurements and more concise instructions.
 Enjoy!

 A few tools you will need are: a rolling pin, a sharp knife or a pizza cutter, sheet pan, pastry brush, and a sifter.

 In order to give your mallorcas a deeper, more unique flavor, you need to start with a sponge.

 Scald, then cool, a cup of whole milk in a saucepan.
 You can also heat the milk in the microwave for 1 minute.
 Test the milk after it’s been cooled a little to make sure it’s not too hot.
 You want lukewarm milk, which is around 110°F. Warm enough not to burn your inner wrist when you put a drop on it.

 In a large bowl combine the active dry yeast, a pinch of the granulated sugar, and 2 cups (260 grams) of the flour, once the milk has cooled a bit.

 Use a rubber spatula to stir these together to form a thick paste.

 Cover the bowl with a clean kitchen cloth and allow this yeast mixture to rise until doubled in a warm place free of drafts.
 This usually takes an hour.

 Can I Make Them Gluten-Free?

 To convert a traditional mallorcas recipe to gluten-free, swap the all-purpose flour with gluten-free bread flour.
 The added wheat starch in gluten-free bread flour (not all-purpose) will give you a similar texture to traditional all-purpose flour.